-But all of them highlight surface artifice at the expense of reference, sometimes even legible meaning, language eerily alienated from both the rational mind and the objective world, subject turned into object turned into subject via words.
+All of them, though, highlight surface artifice at the expense of reference, sometimes even legible meaning, language eerily alienated from both the rational mind and the objective world, subject turned into object turned into subject via "the words of the poems."

-"But there is another method," as John Berryman said, quoting Olive Schreiner.
+"But there is another method," as John Berryman said, quoting Olive Schreiner in an epigraph to his Dream Songs.
 Something akin to surrealism had been afoot in Spanish poetry for some time in the early part of the 20th century, and in the 1920s there were interactions with French Surrealism.
 But to me at least, the poetry coming out of Spain-Juan Ramon Jimenez, Federico Garcia Lorca, Antonio Machado during this era-looks and acts differently from the French, or Pound's and Eliot's for that matter.
 The Spanish also use the figure of the "dream" to locate their approach, but for them the dream starts out there, in the world of things, then migrates inward, a kind of inhalation, where it is transmuted into images, not thoughts, and slowly, via some hidden alchemy, finds its way back out in words.
 The world is in the poem from beginning to end.
 And the method is not automatized in any way.
 It actually shares some of the meditative aspects of Wordsworth's method.

-I'm going use a piece by Jose Ortega y Gasset, the great Spanish philosopher of this era, called "The Dehumanization of Art," not so much because it details an alternative poetics-it is primarily a critique of Romanticism and, to some extent Modernist (over)reactions to it, which he is hopeful are on the right track for what's next and new-but because it came out almost simultaneously (1925) with Breton's piece.
+I'm going use a piece by Jose Ortega y Gasset, the great Spanish philosopher of this era, not so much because it details an alternative poetics-it is primarily a critique of Romanticism and, to some extent modernist (over)reactions to it, which he is hopeful are on the right track for what's next and new-but because it came out almost simultaneously (1925) with Breton's piece.
 There are moments in this long essay where what I want to get at seems to rise up out of the mire of that critique.
 He says, for example: